brockwddb/SmartThings-Mode-By-Day/README.md

-SmartThings---Mode-By-Day
+SmartThings Mode By Day
 =========================

-Scheduled mode change by day of the week for SmartThings
+Scheduled mode change by day of the week for SmartThings.